Unresolved multimagic problems

 solved, but first 4x4 semi-magic square of cubes by Lee Morgenstern in June 2006.

-The smallest known magic squares of cubes are currently 8x8 squares, by Walter
+The smallest known magic square of cubes is currently a 7x7 square, by Sébastien

 4, and to part 8.3 of the paper in Journal of Integer